programminghistorian/ph-submissions/en/drafts/originals/agent-based-model-communication-networks.md

 **One of the main motivations for using historical simulation, or even simulations in general, is precisely this:** operationalizing hypotheses about the underlying reasons for (historical) phenomena, comparing them against what we observe in “reality”.
 That way, we can test if our hypotheses can explain these phenomena.

+We could for example assume that, in a particular historical letter network, more famous people receive a higher amount of letters, and that this effect gets stronger over time by being self-reinforcing.
+Or, we could consider it more likely that a person will send a letter to someone who is a rather close neighbor compared to someone far away.
+Another area of hypotheses arises if we consider the topic of a letter as well.
+Letters could more likely be sent if a sender agrees with a receivers personal opinion, but it could also be the opposite.

 Building a simulation model of this letter network would allow us to represent different hypotheses about its dynamics and might help us gain a more thorough understanding of its workings.
 But what does it actually mean to build a simulation?

 ### 1.2.
 What are Simulations?